-- The Chairman and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns. - The Corsley Tennis Club's Welfare Officer is responsible for supporting the club to identify where diversity and inclusion support is required; to implement safe and inclusive procedures; promote diversity and inclusion principles, including the Safeguarding and Reporting Procedure, to all the venues they manage, programmes, events and individuals including players, parents and carers. - All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the club's Welfare Officer to start with; then the Safe and Inclusive Tennis team if applicable, as outlined in the Reporting Procedure. - Players, parents and guardians are responsible for upholding the Code of Conduct and Reporting Procedure. - Corsley Tennis Club is committed to: - o formally adopt this policy - take steps to ensure that our committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under our constitution - ensure that access to membership as well as access to participation is open and inclusive - o publish accurate information about the location and accessibility of our facilities, and - support measures and initiatives that British Tennis may institute or take part in to advance the aims of this policy as part of our commitment to our LTA membership.
+- All staff, consultants, coaches, officials and volunteers involved in tennis are responsible for raising diversity and inclusion concerns with the Club's Welfare Officer to start with; then the LTA Safeguarding Team if applicable, as outlined in the Concern Reporting Procedure. - Players, parents, carers and guardians are responsible for upholding the Code of Conduct and Concern Reporting Procedure. - The Club is committed to: - o formally adopt this policy; - o take steps to ensure that the Club's committee, members, participants and volunteers behave in accordance with the policy, including where appropriate taking disciplinary action under the Club's Constitution; - o ensure that access to membership as well as access to participation is open and inclusive; - o publish accurate information about the location and accessibility of the club's facilities; and - o support measures and initiatives that the LTA may institute or take part in to advance the aims of this policy as part of our commitment to the Club's LTA membership.